jness12/BioStatisticsAnalysis/Fish data.md

 :::

-# Which Lake has the most variety of species?

-# Hypothesis Answered:
+# Answering our questions & Hypothesis

 ::: {.cell}